cdrasmussen/cli-template/README.md

 ## Description

   This is a template for a CLI utility program in Clojure.
 Its goal is to minimize the effort of repeatedly building similar machinery.
+  Edit parts you want, delete what you don't want.

-  It has no core functionality of its own since the expected sequence is to build a core functionality module with its own unit tests then use this code as a basis for the command line utility that will host that core module.
+  It has no core functionality of its own since the expected sequence is to build a core functionality module with its own unit tests then use this code as a basis for a command line utility that will host your new core module.

   By using this development pattern the developer is following the strategy of polyvalent development described in Eric Raymond's "Art of Unix Programming".

-  Command line parsing is provided by clojure.tools.cli for which we are grateful.
+  Command line parsing is provided by clojure.tools.cli for which we are all grateful.

 ## Installation